Wednesday, August 31, 2016

 Potato Podimas:

-Urulaikizhangu (podimas) Podimas: Cut green chilies, ginger add curry leaves, Chana dal, urad dal, red chili, mustard and fry the same.
+Urulaikizhangu Podimas: Cut green chilies, ginger add curry leaves, Chana dal, urad dal, red chili, mustard and fry the same.
 Mix with boiled, mashed potato.
 Boiled potato can be replaced with boiled (and peeled) raw banana to make a nice side dish.

-Pattani Chandam (Peas Rice / Pulao)
+Pattani Chaadam (Peas Rice / Pulao)

 Roast a little grated coconut and then add Dhaniya, Chana Dal + urad dal, Red chili, hing, salt.
 You can add green chili and jeera also while frying (and subsequently grind).
 Grind the roasted stuff.
-Break raw Cashewnut into smaller pieces.
+Break raw Cashew nut into smaller pieces.
 Fry it in refined oil.
 Mix the ground powder, rice, ghee dhaniya leaves, fried cashewnuts.
 (Good idea to add boiled peas also).
 You can add a little fried coconut.

 Vazhakkai Podi:

-1. Boil Raw banana in a pressure cooker along with rice.
-And then grate it
+1. Boil Raw banana in a pressure cooker (if you are boiling rice, you can cook raw banana along with it).
+Then grate boiled raw banana and coconut.

 Tomato Kozhambu